zrozumiec/ToDoList-App/README.md

 ![](images/ToDo-List-Items.png)

+**The project architecture  requirements: **

-- all the TODO List application data is stored in the database; (mandatory )
+- All the TODO List application data is stored in the database; (mandatory )
-- student may use EF Core framework or other ORMs to save and read data from the database; (optional)
+- EF Core framework or other ORMs to save and read data from the database can be used;
-- add Unit test project and  unit tests to test the domain model and asp.net core mvc ui project; (mandatory )
+- Unit test project and  unit tests have to be created for the domain model ; (mandatory )

 **Deployment requirements:**